Leothi/Google_Play_app_review_scrapper/README.md

 ## Acknowledgments

 * Any help or tip, feel free to contact me.
-* It's been tested mainly with Portuguese language.
-Might not work with other ones.
+* It's been tested mainly with Portuguese.
+Might not work with other languages.